ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - in contrast, other studies found lower rates of CS in younger versus older patients

-- results depend on which diagnostic criteria are used (TOAST overestimates the number of patients with stroke of undetermined etiology (TOAST 5), mainly because patients with two or more potential etiologies fall into this group
+- results depend on the diagnostic criteria used (TOAST overestimates the number of patients with stroke of undetermined etiology (TOAST 5), mainly because patients with two or more potential etiologies fall into this group

 - detection of an occult paroxysmal AFib is a priority in older patients (EMBRACE, CRYSTAL AF)

-- detection of PFO is a priority in younger patients
+- PFO detection is a priority in younger patients

 - search for aortic arch atherosclerosis, atrial cardiopathy, and sub-stenotic atherosclerosis (unstable non-stenotic plaques)